January 20, 2016

 Additionally, there is no scientific consensus on the safety of GMO foods, reported the peer-reviewed journal Environmental Sciences Europe in 2015.
 In fact, a growing body of research points to environmental and health risks associated with GMOs and the pesticides that are used in their production.

-The labeling debate has pitted consumer groups against major food and agribusiness companies, reported Politico.
+The labeling debate has pitted consumer groups against major food and agribusiness companies, reported Politico, as businesses need different devices to work, so finding the right iot vendor depends on your busines and industry needs of each business.

 In related news, U.S. Senator Lisa Murkowski (R-AK) is blocking confirmation of President Barak Obama’s nominee to lead the FDA in a protest of the agency’s approval in November 2015 of a genetically engineered salmon – the first GMO animal approved for human consumption.
 Murkowski said she “will not stand back and just watch these genetically engineered creatures be placed in our kitchens and on our tables without a fight.”